midnightntwrk/midnight-architecture/adrs/0010-contract-kernel.md

    3. Application `B` modifies `bar.private.executable` to perform a different query `q` than the one expected by `foo`.
    4. Application `A` executes `foo`, incorporating `q` into a computation.

-In both scenarios, the core issue is that no proof is returned from `bar`, so the result cannot be checked.
+In both scenarios, the core issue is `B`'s permissions are too broad for it to be trusted by an arbitrary application `A`.
 To close this attack vector, access policies could be designed to limit the abilities of the application that installed a contract, as well as other applications that use the contract.
 Hence, even if an application installs a contract in the kernel, it may not be able to arbitrarily modify the private state of the contract it installed.

 ### Privacy